plaid/idv-quickstart/readme.md

 5. The client, meanwhile, is performing some simple polling to fetch this database entry every few seconds.
 You're free to build something more sophisticated in your app.
-6. If you don't have webhooks installed, the `/server/fake_webhook` endpoint on the server will pretend as though it has received a webhook for this user by looking up the most recent Identity Verification session ID that we have stored for this user.
+6. If you don't have webhooks working, the `/server/fake_webhook` endpoint on the server will pretend as though it has received a webhook for this user by looking up the most recent Identity Verification session ID that we have stored for this user.
 Then it will perform steps 4-5 with this session ID.